+- (1) a written qualifying exam as determined by their supervisory committee,

-(1) an oral candidacy exam,
+- (2) an oral candidacy exam,

-(2) a written dissertation proposal, and
+- (3) a written dissertation proposal, and

-- (3) the successful defense of a doctoral dissertation. - Students entering the PhD program with a master's degree from another university are required to take PSYCO 502 (\star 2).
+(4) the successful defense of a doctoral dissertation.

+Students entering the PhD program with a master's degree from another university are required to take PSYCO 502 (\star 2).

-Additional course work may be required by the supervisory committee, in consultation with the Associate Chair for Graduate Studies, to ensure that a student is adequately prepared for research in his or her areas of concentration.
+Additional course work may be required by the supervisory committee, in consultation with the Associate Chair for Graduate Studies and Research, to ensure that a student is adequately prepared for research in his or her areas of concentration.
 Students normally are expected to take their candidacy exam and to submit their dissertation proposal no later than the end of their first year in the PhD program.